Autumn Budget: what it means for you

 The CLA will continue to lobby hard for the protection of APR and BPR, and to ensure that the government is aware of the economic harm that restrictions would cause.

-It is important to note that these changes will come into effect on 6 April 2026 and there will be a consultation in early 2025.
-The CLA will continue to make strong representations to the Treasury and the rest of the UK Government on behalf of members, including through the consultation.
-The CLA will be issuing more detail and providing guidance to members in the coming weeks.
+It is important to note that these changes will come into effect on 6 April 2026.
+The CLA will continue to make strong representations to the Treasury and the rest of the UK Government on behalf of members, including through the technical consultation planned for early 2025.

 Employers’ National Insurance Contributions increase